harsha4672/cicd-automation/README.md

 # cicd-automation

-Hello, this is ci-cd automation
+Hello, this is ci-cd automation and training